-This first of three travel blog posts was inspired by an invitation I received a few years ago from Turismo de Portugal asking if I would write a blog about the country.
+This first of three Exploring Porgutal travel blog posts was inspired by an invitation I received a few years ago from Turismo de Portugal asking if I would write a blog about the country.
 It’s not what I usually do but it planted a seed.
-For additional reasons, we chose to visit Portugal which led to this combination of podcast recordings, our travel story, and images.
-I hope it inspires exploration, spontaneity, and not always following the beaten path.
+A few years later, I’d say the idea blossomed.
+For the recorded interviews only, look for On The Wine Road Podcast on your favorite platform.

 Exploring Portugal, Drinking Wine Part – 1 features my interview with

 My wife Meredith and I decided to explore Portugal in late spring, 2020.
-As we began making plans, COVID locked in on the globe removing our ability to travel and gather.
-A year later, the world was slowly opening up, our flights were still available, so we dove back into our plans to travel in October and November of 2021.
+Well, that didn’t happen.
+But when the world was opening up, and flights were available again, we dove back into our plans to travel in October and November of 2021.

-Fortunately for us, Portugal had just begun receiving travelers.
-We learned they were thrilled to see new faces.
+Fortunately for us, Portugal had just begun receiving travelers and they were thrilled to see new faces.

 As we expected, lodging, restaurants, and even car rental were quite affordable.
-We wanted to get a real feel for Portugal and the people, so we planned our route with the intent to see as much of the country as we could within 12 days (14 counting travel).
+We wanted to get a real feel for Portugal and the people, so we planned our route with the intent to see as much of the country as we could within 12 days.

 If I say so myself, we did an awesome job planning our schedule.
-We balanced short jaunts and stays in lesser-known places with quality exploring time in Lisbon, Pinhão in the Douro River Valley, and Porto to avoid wearing ourselves out.
+We balanced short jaunts and stays in lesser-known places with quality exploring time in Lisbon, Pinhão in the Douro River Valley, and Porto, which helped us avoid overdoing it.

 And this is how it played out…